sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 ## UV Unwrapping Tools

 [UV Pack Master](https://uvpackmaster.com) is a wonderful UV unwrapping tool, which can generate beautifully compact UV layouts.
-In combination with that I also like using [UV Squares](https://blendermarket.com/products/uv-squares) which straightens UVs to save more space.
+In combination with that, I also like using [UV Squares](https://blendermarket.com/products/uv-squares) which straightens UVs to save more space.

 - [[#UV Pack Master|UV Pack Master section]]
 - [[#Zen UV|Zen UV section]]